savedanpovey/savedanpovey.github.io/README.md

     `bundle exec jekyll serve --watch`

-5. If everything checks out, send me a PR or ask me to add you as a callobrator
+5. If everything checks out, send me a PR or ask me to add you as a collaborator.
+6. Github will automatically detect your change and publish to hosting website

 References: